What is it?

-- For reducing blood sugar in people with type 2 diabetes: 3 grams up to 2 hours before a meal.
-American ginseng should be taken within 2 hours of a meal.
-If it is taken too long before eating, the blood sugar might become too low.100-200 mg of American ginseng have been taken daily for up to 8 weeks.
+- For diabetes: 3 grams up to 2 hours before a meal.
+100-200 mg of American ginseng has been taken daily for up to 8 weeks.

-- For preventing upper respiratory tract infections such as the common cold or flu: a specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences, Canada) 200-400 mg twice daily for 3-6 months has been used.
+- For infection of the airways: A specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences) 200-400 mg twice daily for 3-6 months has been used.

 To learn more about how this article was written, please see the Natural Medicines Comprehensive Database methodology.